salmancheema14/custom-k8s-operator/README.md

 # C# Operator Sample for Kubernetes (using KubeOps)

-This project has skeleton code to build and deploy a toy operator example on your choice of kubernetes cluster.
+This project has skeleton C# code to build and deploy a toy operator on your choice of kubernetes cluster.

+The code sample uses the [KubeOps](https://buehler.github.io/dotnet-operator-sdk/) Library, along with its dotnet CLI extensions.

+Check out the getting started guide [here](https://buehler.github.io/dotnet-operator-sdk/docs/getting_started.html).

 *Note: The instructions below describe how to build and run this project using a local minikube cluster.
 However, if your `kubectl` is already configured to manage an existing cluster (AKS/Kind/other), feel free to use that as a target.
 As long as `kubectl` has appropriate access to a K8S cluster, the build and deploy instructions should work*.

 ## Pre-Requisites

 1. Dotnet 6.0
 2. Visual Studio.
-THis is optional, but highly useful (The project has been tested using Visual Studio 2022)
+This is optional, but highly useful (The project has been tested using Visual Studio 2022)
 3. Install `kubectl`on your machine, if not already installed.
     a.
 If you have Azure CLI installed, you can use `az aks install-cli` command in Windows Powershell to install kubectl.
     b.
 Remember to update `$PATH` variable on windows machines